DigiBP/25DIGIBP2/README.md

 These resources provide a complete view of how the scheduling process was orchestrated, automated, and integrated.

-## Process 2: Participant Registration:
+## Process 2: Participant Registration📝
 ![TO-BE Process – Participant Registration](https://github.com/user-attachments/assets/847e7da2-9c36-4887-b403-053fcbfcab2b)

 ---